usnistgov/ElectionGlossary/index.md

 The mechanism by which a selection for a specific [contest option](#contest-option) automatically selects other linked contest options.
 An example is a straight party selection that causes indirect selections for all contest options of the identified party.

+## <a name="military-voter"></a>military voter
+A unique identifier used to associate a voter with their ballot selections.
+Indirect associations do not include PII.

 ## <a name="information-security"></a>information security
 Protecting information and information systems from unauthorized access, use, disclosure, disruption, modification, or destruction in order to provide integrity, [confidentiality](#confidentiality), and availability.